Sber considers listing digital subsidiaries in a few years

-Sber, the state-controlled financial and digital giant, considers having some of its digital subsidiaries listed, stated Sber President Herman Gref last week on the sidelines of the Eastern Economic Forum, reiterating previous statements, reports East-West Digital News (EWDN).
+Sber, the state-controlled financial and digital giant, is considering having some of its digital subsidiaries listed, stated Sber president Herman Gref last week on the sidelines of the Eastern Economic Forum, reiterating previous statements, reports East-West Digital News (EWDN).

 The placement, however, would not take place before 2023, news agency Interfax reported Gref as saying.